 Key Information on Admissions to St Patrick's

 If the number of applications exceeds the admission number, the governors will give priority to applications in accordance with the criteria listed.
-A map of the parish boundary is available at the school and parish or by post on request.
+A map of the parish boundary is available at the school and on the school website.

-Children with a Statement of Special Educational Needs or an Education, Health and Care (EHC) Plan that names the school must be admitted.
-This will reduce the number of places available to other applicants.
+Children with an Education, Health and Care (EHC) Plan that names the school MUST be admitted.
+This will reduce the number of places available to applicants.
+This is not an oversubscription criteria.

-In all categories, for a child to be considered as a Catholic, evidence of Catholic Baptism or Reception into the Church will be required.
-For a definition of a Baptised Catholic see below.
-Those who face difficulties in producing written evidence of Baptism/Reception should contact their Parish Priest.
-Failure to provide evidence of Catholic Baptism/Reception may affect the criterion the child’s name is placed in.
-The Priest Reference form (Certificate of Catholic Practice) is available for download above.
+In all categories, for a child to be considered as Catholic, evidence of Catholic Baptism or Reception into the Church will be required.
+For a definition of a Baptised Catholic, see the Appendix.
+Those who face difficulties in producing written evidence of Catholic Baptism or Reception into the Church should contact their Parish Priest.

 DEFINITION OF A “BAPTISED CATHOLIC”